Spongiotic dermatitis

 • Lichen simplex: This type of eczema is caused by persistent rubbing or scratching of the skin.
 As a result, the skin appears thicker than normal.

 • Seborrheic dermatitis: This type of eczema affects the scalp and face.
-It is caused by chemicals, which are produced by yeast, and live on the skin.
+It is caused by chemicals produced by yeast that live on the skin.
 Seborrheic dermatitis may occur in both infants and adults.

 • Stasis dermatitis: This type of eczema typically affects the legs.
 It is caused by poor circulation and may often be seen in people who have varicose veins.